-While there are some similarities between Tribes, think of each Tribe as its own country.
-Each Tribe has their own government, language, traditional foods, history, and culture.
-For example, totem poles are sacred to the Tribes in the Pacific Northwest and dreamcatchers are traditionally of the Anishinaabe peoples.
-Some Tribes/Nations have powwows open to the public, some don’t have powwows at all.
+While there are some similarities between tribes, think of each tribe as its own country.
+Each tribe has its own government, language, traditional foods, history, and culture.
+For example, totem poles are sacred to the tribes in the Pacific Northwest, and dreamcatchers are traditionally tied to the Anishinaabe peoples.
+Some tribes/nations have powwows open to the public, and some don’t have powwows at all.

 3. Diversity in Indigenous peoples.